 Less Messy in 30 Days!

-Tired of the regular screaming matches over your child’s messy room?
-Try this month-long plan for organizing kids’ bedrooms, desks, closets, and more.
-She may just learn skills to last a lifetime.
+Tired of the screaming matches over your kid’s messy room?
+Try this month-long plan for organizing your child’s bedrooms, desks, closets, and more — written specifically for children with ADHD who lack organization skills.

 Day 1: Clear Off the Bed

 Your child’s bed should be for sleeping, not storage.

 - Clear off any clothes, stray papers, or food wrappers that may have mysteriously made it into your child’s bed, and enlist his help in changing the sheets.

 - Have your child pick one stuffed animal that will stay on his bed — all others are sent to the playroom or to the toy box.
 Ensure him that he can swap the stuffed animal for another one any time he likes — as long as only one comes back.

 Day 2: Sort Through the Desk